ShubhamSingh-CyberSecurity/ElevateLabs-Cybersecurity-Task-2/README.md

 Tools Used
 - Visual inspection of email screenshot
-- Email header analysis concepts (SPF/DKIM/DMARC – theoretical due to screenshot format)
+- Email header analysis concepts (SPF/DKIM/DMARC – theoretical due to screenshot format and.txt file)
 - Awareness of phishing indicators
 - Microsoft Word (to document the findings)
 Steps Performed